kequtech/kequtech-docs/src/md/arbor/guides/cors-and-options.md

 This pattern:

-* ensures all responses at CORS-enabled URLs include `Access-Control-Allow-Origin`
+* ensures all responses at CORS-enabled URLs use a strict `Access-Control-Allow-Origin`
 * lets you change the origin logic in one place
 * still relies on `OPTIONS` routes for preflight handling